LL10GEMAC IP Core Datasheet

 Reference design

-The LL10GEMAC IP provides two reference designs, the Loopback demo design on the Xilinx development board and the Accelerated Algorithm Trading (AAT) demo on Alveo accelerator cards.
+The LL10GEMAC IP provides two reference designs: the Loopback demo design on the AMD Xilinx development board and the Accelerated Algorithm Trading (AAT) demo on Alveo accelerator cards.

-The Loopback demo provides a test logic to generate small packets and verify the return packets, measuring the round-trip latency time through the loopback logic.
-The round-trip latency measured from the Tx path to the Rx path of the LL10GEMAC’s AXI4-Stream interface is 65.1 ns or 21 clock cycles at 322.265625 MHz, as shown in Figure 2.
+The Loopback demo is designed to test and validate the functionality of the LL10GEMAC IP core by generating small packets and verifying the return packets through loopback logic.
+This demo provides a measurement of round-trip latency, allowing users to evaluate the performance of the LL10GEMAC in real-time conditions.
+The round-trip latency, measured from the transmission (Tx) path to the reception (Rx) path via the LL10GEMAC’s AXI4-Stream interface, is 65.1 ns, equivalent to 21 clock cycles at a frequency of 322.265625 MHz, as illustrated in Figure 2.

-Figure 3: LL10GEMAC IP core using in AAT demo
+Figure 3: LL10GEMAC IP Core in AAT Demo

-In the modified AAT demo, the LL10GEMAC IP core replaces the 10G/25G Ethernet Subsystem inside the Ethernet Kernel, achieving lower latency with reduced resource consumption.
-For further details, please refer to the reference design document of the AAT demo utilizing the LL10GEMAC IP core.
+In comparison to the 10G/25G Ethernet Subsystem, the LL10GEMAC IP offers lower latency and reduced resource consumption.
+For more details, refer to the AAT demo reference design document that utilizes the LL10GEMAC IP core.

-During the execution of the loopback demo, the round-trip latency consists of both the latency time of the LL10GEMAC IP core and the Xilinx 10G PMA.
-The specific latency values of the PMA can be found in AR#68177 (https://www.xilinx.com/support/answers/68177.html).
-For the loopback demo, the UltraScale+ GTH Transceiver block is configured by the low-latency strategy, as indicated in Figure 4.
+During the execution of the loopback demo, the round-trip latency includes both the latency of the LL10GEMAC IP core and the AMD Xilinx 10G PMA.
+Detailed latency values for the PMA can be found in AR#68177 at this link: https://adaptivesupport.amd.com/s/article/68177.
+In the loopback demo, the UltraScale+ GTH Transceiver block is configured using a low-latency strategy, as shown in Figure 4.

-Figure 4: Xilinx PMA for 10G Ethernet by Raw Data (Ref-UG576 UltraScale GTH transceiver)
+Figure 4: AMD Xilinx PMA for 10G Ethernet by Raw Data (Ref-UG576 UltraScale GTH Transceiver)

-The latency value of PMA logic can be calculated as below.
+The latency value of the PMA logic can be calculated as follows.

 Tx Latency